DO NOT BOTHER

 The alternate approach - that is to say to organise a dial to real standard time - is based on one of 3 possible premises....

-... a dial is meant to read time, then it should read the same time that everyone is reading from their watch.
+... a dial is meant to read time, then it should read the same time that is shown on one's watch.

 ... it's sad for a gnomonist to see someone (especially a child) dismiss a sundial as old-fashioned or useless because "it doesn't tell the right time".
-However, it is acknowledged that only some people will bother to the instructions that usually have to accompany a mean time dial.
-Thus the education that one is trying to accomplish may be in vain.
+However, it is acknowledged that few people bother to the instructions that usually accompany a mean time dial.
+Thus, the education that one is trying to accomplish may be in vain.